declarativesystems/k53certbot/README.md

        files under `/etc/letsencrypt`:
         * Secrets will be named: `tls-<FQDN WITH PERIODS CONVERTED TO HYPHENS>`
-          eg: the secret for `example.yourdomain.com` would be `tls-examlple-yourdomain-com` - periods are replaced with hypens as they cause problems in Ambassador
+          eg: the secret for `example.yourdomain.com` would be `tls-example-yourdomain-com` - periods are replaced with hyphens as they cause problems in Ambassador
         * Any existing secret with the same name will be replaced